AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 ### Fabrication Details for the Submersible Sludge Blanket Detector

 The Sensor Development team has begun work on fabricating the Submersible Sludge Blanket Detector.
-The biggest challenge has been water-proofing the sensor, the LED and the
+The biggest challenge has been water-proofing the sensor, the LED and the subsequent wiring stemming from those components.
+The sensor and LED will be cased within cuvettes and sealed with silicon caulk.

 ### Fabrication Details for the Fluidized Beds Solids Detector